Regional Programs

 Region-wide Greenhouse Gas Emissions Inventory Project (2011)

 The NJTPA conducted a comprehensive GHG emissions inventory and forecast (I&F) for the NJTPA region.
-Project goals were to: develop a region-wide inventory of GHG emissions for a base year; allocate GHG emissions to the county and municipality level; forecast GHG emissions for calendar years 2020, 2035 and 2050; assist sub-regions in their greenhouse gas mitigation and adaptation efforts.
+Project goals were to: develop a region-wide inventory of GHG emissions for a base year; allocate GHG emissions to the county and municipality level; forecast GHG emissions for 2020, 2035 and 2050; and assist sub-regions in their greenhouse gas mitigation and adaptation efforts.

 Vulnerability and Risk Assessment (2010)